 For those who need time to let the ideas simmer, I like to give you at least a week to mark the topics you like the most.
 You can either add these topics into the Editorial Calendar yourself, or I’ll go through the ones you’ve marked as favorites and make suggestions on timing.

 Either way, we’ll enjoy a little creative back-and-forth, and then we finalize it!

-There are SO many advantages of having a Blog Content Calendar, especially one that is intentional and personal to your dream clients and business.
+There are SO many advantages of having an Editorial Calendar, especially one that is intentional and personal to your dream clients and business.
 It…

 Saves you time having to think up a topic each time you sit down to write a post